interaapps/docs/src/assets/docs/ping/basics.md

-ping.intera.dev is an http testing Tool.<br> It will give you your http request as a json object.<br>There are also more tools which help you having fun with http!
+ping.intera.dev is a http testing Tool.<br> It will give you your http request as a json object.<br>There are also more tools which help you having fun with http!

 ## Domains
 There are two testing domains: